blockprotocol/blockprotocol/rfcs/text/????-hook-service.md

 [motivation]: #motivation

 It is not uncommon for embedding applications to want to provide a consistent 'look and feel' across distinct blocks which implement similar features – i.e, rich text or image editing.
 Additionally, the implementation of these features may require integrating with systems bespoke to the embedding application.
 We don't want blocks to have to 'know' about the implementation of this functionality, or necessarily the shape of the data involved in providing this functionality.
-Therefore, the embedding application needs to be responsible for providing this functionality, but this depends on co-operation by block authors.
+Therefore, the embedding application needs to be responsible for providing this functionality, but this depends on cooperation by block authors.

 # Guide-level explanation

 [guide-level-explanation]: #guide-level-explanation

-A 'hook' is an injection point blocks provide to embedding applications to allow them to optionally render or modify already rendered views associated with a path to data provided by the graph service's `blockEntity` property.
+A **hook** is an injection point blocks provide to embedding applications to allow them to optionally render or modify already rendered views associated with a path to data provided by the graph service's `blockEntity` property.

-The 'optionally' here is key.
-Blocks cannot require embedding applications to implement a handler for any specific 'hook'.
+**Note: the word 'optionally' here is key.** Blocks cannot today _require_ embedding applications to implement a handler for any specific 'hook'.
 Therefore, each 'hook' must specify a fallback rendering strategy which embedding applications implementing the hook service can use instead of implementing the hook themselves.

 A classical example would be rich text editing.
 In this case, you may not want to provide the underlying data storing the formatted text, as this may be bespoke to your embedding application.
 But you may still want to provide the plain text value for the block to make use of – e.g., if the block provides a word count feature.